Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 SEO is very subjective when it comes to on-page SEO.
 Things get even more confusing when you have a ton of traffic.
 Keeping things simple is what will help you stay on track.

-With this post, I’m sure I’ve made it clear that user-engagement is not directly helping with SEO in anyway.
-This post was to help you with understanding the indirect correlation between user engagement & SEO.
+With this post, I’m sure I’ve made it clear that user engagement is not directly helping with SEO in any way.
+This post was to help you understand the indirect correlation between user engagement & SEO.
 You also now know what actually to focus on.